BriellaBugs/BinGPX/README.md

 | Waypoint Count | Unsigned Integer | `TLS bits`               | Number of total waypoints                                    |
 | Waypoint Data  |                  | `32 bytes` each waypoint |                                                              |

-If Track type is 01 the additional info is added after:
+If Track type is "Unordered" the additional info is added after:

 | Field            | Type             | Size                              | Description                                   |
 |------------------|------------------|-----------------------------------|-----------------------------------------------|